Korean currency: Yang (1892–1902)

 In 1888, shortly before the yang was introduced, a small number of coins denominated in hwan (圜) and mun (文) were minted.
-Even though the yang had been used in past it was reintroduced as the main currency in 1892.
-One yang (兩) was subdivided in 100 fun (分 poon, pn.), making it the first Korean decimal currency.
+Even though the yang had been used in the past it was reintroduced as the main currency in 1892.
+One yang (兩) was subdivided into 100 fun (分 poon, pn.), making it the first Korean decimal currency.

 The mintage and circulation of modern currency began during the last years of the old Korean Empire as a result of contact with the West.
-Around the time of the trial adoption of the gold standard in 1901, gold and silver coins were in circulation along with some Japanese bank notes.
+Around the time of the trial adoption of the gold standard in 1901, gold and silver coins were in circulation along with some Japanese banknotes.

 Won (1902–1910)

 The won was introduced in 1902, replacing the yang at a rate of 1 won = 5 yang.
 In 1909, the Bank of Korea was founded in Seoul as a central bank and began issuing currency of modern type.
 The won was equivalent to the Japanese yen and was replaced by the Korean yen in 1910.
-At the same time, Korean yen notes issued by Dai Ichi Ginko (First National Bank (of Japan), 株式會社第一銀行) also circulated.
+At the same time, Korean yen notes issued by Dai-Ichi Bank (First Bank of Japan, 株式會社第一銀行) also circulated.

 Yen (1910–1945)

-The yen was the currency of Korea during the Colonial rule, from 1910 to 1945, and was issued by the Bank of Joseon It was equivalent to the Japanese yen and consisted of Japanese currency and banknotes issued specifically for Korea.
+The yen was the currency of Korea during the Colonial rule, from 1910 to 1945, and was issued by the Bank of Chōsen It was equivalent to the Japanese yen and consisted of Japanese currency and banknotes issued specifically for Korea.
 It was replaced by the South Korean won at par in 1945, and by the North Korean won in 1947.

 North Korean currency

 Won (1947–present)

-After the division of Korea, North Korea continued using the Korean yen for 2 years until the Central Bank of the Democratic People's Republic of Korea was established on December 6, 1947 and a new currency was issued.
-It was at the time pegged at par to the Soviet rouble.
+After the division of Korea, North Korea continued using the Korean yen for 2 years until the Central Bank of the Democratic People's Republic of Korea was established on December 6, 1947, and a new currency was issued.
+It was at the time pegged at par with the Soviet rouble.
 It was revalued at a rate of one hundred to one in February 1959 and new won were issued.

-In the following years the won faced some devaluation, caused by the subsequent devaluation and redenomination of the Soviet rouble.
+In the following years the won faced some devaluation, caused by the subsequent devaluation and redenomination of the Soviet ruble.

 From 1978 to 2001, the North Korean government maintained an iconic rate of 2.16 won to the US dollar; since then banks in the country exchange at rates closer to the black market rate.
 However, rampant inflation has been eroding the North Korean wŏn's value to such an extent that currently it is believed to be worth about the same as the South Korean wŏn (needs sourcing).
 In any case, the U.S. dollar and other currencies are still worth more in North Korean wŏn on the black market than officially.